fuxi-de/fuxi-de/README.md

 #### Things I dislike

+- above all else rudeness
+  - we are all civilised humans and I expect us to behave as such
+  - always assume the best intent in someones actions
 - unprepared, bad meetings without a clear goal
 - premature abstractions
   - generalisation leads to tighter coupling